ktisis-tools/xiv-reversal-rs/README.md

 ## Special Thanks

-- The developers from [Goat Corp](https://github.com/goatcorp) and [XIV Tools](https://github.com/XIV-Tools), whose existing work provided excellent insight into internal memory and data structures.
+- The developers from [Goat Corp](https://github.com/goatcorp) and [XIV Tools](https://github.com/XIV-Tools), whose existing work in this area provided excellent insight into internal memory and data structures.
+- [@Fayti1703](https://github.com/Fayti1703) and [@hackmud-dtr](https://github.com/hackmud-dtr) for their helpful insights into reverse engineering and low-level code, and overall helpfulness in answering questions.
 - [@ry00001](https://github.com/ry00001) for their helpful insights into developing with Rust and general support.
-- [@Fayti1703](https://github.com/Fayti1703) and [@hackmud-dtr](https://github.com/hackmud-dtr) for their helpful insights into reverse engineering and low-level code, and overall helpfulness in answering questionss.